About the Movie Reviews

 I Demand to Know Your Methods!

 The review is written during one final viewing of the Japanese movie, during which I alternate between watching and writing the synopsis of what I've just been watching.
 As a rule, I try to have watched the movie at least twice before this final viewing as well: once whenever I first see it, and then at least once shortly before the final viewing, to refresh my memory on the general plot of the movie and begin to form a critical view of it (which will later become the "Good" and "Bad" sections) in my head.
-I may watch it more often too, especially if I'm feeling masochistic and decide to watch the dub as well, but I consider seeing it those three times to be the minimum.
+I may watch it even more often than that, especially if I'm feeling masochistic and decide to watch the dub as well, but I consider seeing it those three times to be the minimum.

 Why Japanese?

-Now, why would I insist on reviewing the Japanese version of the movies while still using the English names for the characters, Pokémon, named concepts and so on?
-This can be broken down into two questions: first, why go to pains to find fansubs and watch the movie in Japanese with amateur translations, and second, if I'm watching the movie in Japanese, why am I specifically referring to all named concepts as if I were watching the English version?
+So why would I insist on reviewing the Japanese version of the movies while still using the English names for the characters, Pokémon, named concepts and so on?
+This can be broken down into two questions: first, why go to pains to find fansubs and watch the movie in Japanese with amateur translations, and second, if I'm watching the movie in Japanese, why am I referring to all named concepts as if I were watching the English version?
 There are a couple of reasons for both.

-Secondly, they were originally in Japanese, and I prefer watching/reading things in their original language if I can in order to get a better feel for the intentions of the original author.
-This applies doubly to things like reviews, where it would simply be unfair towards the creators to review a distorted version of their original work.
+Secondly, they were originally in Japanese, and I prefer watching/reading things in their original language if I can in order to get a better feel for the intentions of the original creators.
+This applies doubly to things like reviews, where I feel it would simply be unfair towards the creators to review a distorted version of their original work.
 Of course, I don't actually know Japanese, so this point is somewhat made moot by the need for translated subtitles anyway, but because the Pokémon dub frequently just goes and shamelessly alters what is being said, it is at least preferable to have a fansub that, given the translators were competent, probably is at least somewhat closer to what the creators intended than the dub's cheerfully censored and mouth-flap-modified rendition.

 He, She, It?

-My policy on gender pronouns for Pokémon in these reviews is to refer to all Pokémon as "it" unless they are explicitly referred to as "he" or "she" in the dub or they speak human (telepathically or otherwise) with a voice that is clearly meant to imply one gender or the other.
+My policy on gender pronouns for Pokémon in these reviews is to refer to all Pokémon as "it" unless they are explicitly referred to as "he" or "she" in the dub or they speak human (telepathically or otherwise) with a voice that is clearly meant to sound like one gender or the other.
 So in my reviews, Mewtwo is a "he", but Mew is an "it".
-I realize this goes against at least three lines of popular fan logic ("Both are genderless in the games", "Mew 'gave birth', so it has to be female", "Mewtwo is Mew's clone, so it has to be the same gender as Mew") but it's ultimately unimportant; really, it's just to have some sort of an internally consistent system for it that does not require me to either arbitrarily assign genders to altogether ambiguously gendered Pokémon or 'dehumanize' Pokémon that the viewer is clearly meant to think of as a specific gender.
+I realize this goes against at least three lines of popular fan logic ("Both are genderless in the games", "Mew 'gave birth', so it has to be female", "Mewtwo is Mew's clone, so it has to be the same gender as Mew") but it's ultimately unimportant; really, it's just to have some sort of an internally consistent system for it that does not require me to either arbitrarily assign genders to altogether ambiguously gendered Pokémon or 'dehumanize' Pokémon that the viewer is clearly expected to think of as a specific gender.

 Why the TL;DR?